tanus-jain/Redefine-Final-Project/README.md

 # Redefine-Final-Project
-For my Redefine 2020 Final Project, I decided to build a polynomial regression model using Pandas and Python to predict future air pollution levels given current data.
+Before I joined [redefine](https://www.redefine-cs.org/) as a course instructor in 2021, I was a student in the 2020 program.
+That summer, for my Final Project, I decided to build a polynomial regression model using Pandas and Python to predict future air pollution levels given current data trends.